 The Five Pillars of Islam

 Soaring minarets, shimmering mosaics, intricate calligraphy, the muezzin’s call to prayer: much of what thrills visitors in Morocco today is inspired by a deep faith in Islam.
-Islam is built on five pillars: shahada, the affirmation of faith in God and God’s word entrusted to the Prophet Mohammed; salat (prayer), ideally performed five times daily; zakat (charity), a moral obligation to give to those in need; sawm, the daytime fasting practised during the month of Ramadan; and haj, the pilgrimage to Mecca that is the culmination of lifelong faith for Muslims.
+Islam is built on five pillars: shahada, the affirmation of faith in God and God’s word entrusted to the Prophet Muhammad; salat (prayer), ideally performed five times a day; zakat (charity), a moral obligation to give to those in need; sawm, the daytime fasting practised during the month of Ramadan; and hajj, the pilgrimage to Mecca that is the culmination of lifelong faith for Muslims.

 It was the Umayyads who brought Islam to Morocco at the end of the 7th century, and hence Morocco today is almost entirely Sunni.
-Morocco's ruling Alawite dynasty claims descent from the Prophet Mohammed, and King Mohammed VI holds the unusual position of Amir al-Mumineen, (Commander of the Faithful), making him the spiritual leader of the country as well as head of state.
+Morocco's ruling Alawite dynasty claims descent from the Prophet Muhammad, and King Mohammed VI holds the unusual position of Amir Al Mumineen, (Commander of the Faithful), making him the spiritual leader of the country as well as head of state.

 Morocco follows the Maliki school of Sunni thought.
-Historically this school has been less strict, with Maliki qaids (judges) applying the sharia (religious code) according to local custom instead of absolutist rule of law.
+Historically this school has been less strict, with Maliki qaids (chiefs) applying Sharia law according to local custom instead of absolutist rule of law.
 This applies mainly in the case of family law (mudawanna) such as marriage and inheritance.

 Marabouts & Zawiyas